THE AFTERLIFE

 **under construction**

 The fear of death is not simply a human construct.
-It is felt by all earthly animals, even the tiniest insects.
-We all have the instinct to survive, but perhaps this particular instinct, inbuilt or instilled, is ultimately the cruelest of all, and the most distinct particularly in behaviour markers of human beings.
+It is felt by all earthly animals, even the tiniest of insects.
+We all have a survival instinct.
+Though perhaps this particular instinct, inbuilt or instilled, is ultimately the cruelest of all, and the most distinct particularly in behavior markers of human beings.
+We express our fear of death in multiple ways, through various methods of making our little mark on the world.
 Death is inevitable, unavoidable and often it is painful.
-Our conditioning directs us to avoid it, yet our form is predestined to fall apart and die with age.
+Our instinctual conditioning directs us to avoid it, yet our form is predestined to fall apart and die with age.
 We try to resist it with medicine, medical intervention, treatments of all kinds, stripping a being of all dignity before finally letting them drift away.
-This often prolongs suffering to a horrific degree in pursuit of a falsified eternal life, and medical professionals are praised for 'saving them' while they mutilate and defile the form much worse than death ever could.
-It is a terrible contradiction and often bestows even more suffering after the fact upon the ones who actually are dying, and who actually desire to die.
-We make up stories to tell ourselves, to quieten the thought that may become a spiralling existential crisis.
-We huff copium but we never face it, like if we ever were to we might actually die ourselves.
-I do believe this conception can be revised, as least in the minds of the common human being.
+We make up stories to tell ourselves, to quieten the thought that may become a spiraling existential crisis.
+We huff copium but we never face the reality, as though if we ever were to do so in any meaningful sense, we might actually die or attract the eyes of death toward ourselves.
+I do believe this conception can be revised.

-Though we are no better than animals, we certainly have the ability to fully contemplate these topics.
-Therefore, we have the potential to deal with this reality alot better than an animal.
-The root of the fear of death manifests from fear of the unknown, of the uncontrollable.
-Often people who think this way have control complexes in their everyday lives, believing they can control everything outside of themselves, and everything that they seemingly can't control they tend to stay far away from.
-This common way of thinking only produces more suffering not only for the controller, but for the environment that is controlled.
-Death appears in each of our lives in many forms, not only in death of flesh.
-Moments die, day and night die interchangably, seasons die, songs come to an end and thus die, but because they are outside of ourselves we do not necessarily fear the death of these, perhaps only a vague sadness sometimes that it is over.
-Sadness at the death of these things is understandble, but also somewhat nonsensical.
-Moments come and go throughout our lives, and memories are there to compensate.
-Day and night is continuous.
-Seasons are continuous.
-There will be another song to listen to.
-And this is the way we should be thinking about our own deaths.
+Though we are also animals and no different from them instinctually, we have the potential to deal with this reality in deeper contemplation than other animals can.
+Which is a blessing and a curse in many ways, as it has created both religion and community.
+The root of the fear of death manifests from fear of the unknown, of the uncontrollable, of change.
+This particular fear often leads people to believe that everything they seemingly can't control they need to stay far away from.
+This way of thinking really just produces more suffering not only for the person that seeks that control, but for the environment that is attempted to be controlled.
+Death and change appear in each of our lives in many forms, not only in death of flesh.
+Moments die.
+Day and night die interchangeably.
+Seasons appear and die away.
+Songs come to an end and thus die.
+But because these things appear and die from outside of our consciousness we do not necessarily fear the death of these things, perhaps only a vague sadness at the fact that it is over, but we know they are soon to reappear anew.
+Moments come and go throughout our lives, and memories are there to compensate for the loss.
+Day and night is a cyclic process.
+Seasons are a cyclic process.
+Music is found everywhere if you know how to look for it.
+This is the perspective in which we should be contemplating our own fates.

 THE MEANING OF LIFE

-I still haven't fully conceptualized my own interpretation of the meaning of life.
-I feel like it's not enough to just claim the positive experiences we get out of life make up the meaning.
 I don't entirely believe our existence was created by pure chance, but I also don't believe it was intentional either.
-The event of our own individual existence is one in a trillion either way, and that is still valuable.
-Being able to live, breathe, love, listen to music, learn about and explore the world we are in is still a wonderful experienced to be had.
-But I do not think it is worth sticking one meaning on life itself (i.e anything that produces happiness), because that's just not how I believe it's meant to be interpreted.
-It is meant to be valued for what it is and the experiences it can give to us, both positive and negative.
-Feeling fear, anxiety, pain or discomfort in general is obviously not pleasant, and every other conscious being can feel it too, it is not unique to us.
+The event of our own individual existence is still one in a trillion in either reality, and that is incredibly valuable.
+We decide our own valuability to the extent that we value life.
+Being able to live, breathe, love, listen to music, learn about and explore the world we are in is still a wonderful experienced to be had and contains a lot of meaning within itself.
+But I do not think it is worth sticking one crucial meaning on life (i.e the meaning of life is anything that produces happiness), because that's not how I believe life is meant to be interpreted.
+It is meant to be valued for the total experiences it can give to us, both positive and negative and everything in between.
+Feeling fear, anxiety, pain or discomfort in general is obviously not pleasant, and every other conscious being can feel it too, so it is not unique to us.
 But it is still a feeling, it is still worth experiencing and is better than to feel nothing at all.
+In fact, deeply feeling pain can lead to a sense of ecstasy.
+A circular spectrum.
+Our senses are a gift, and deeply understanding/feeling them (emotionally, logically and physically) is one of the most crucially informative sources of our own/others desires and needs.
 Perhaps the meaning is to experience and learn from said experiences, nothing more.
-Living to work is not meaning at all.
-Besides doing what you need to do to survive and following personal passions, working should not be a main priority for a person's entire life.
-Do not live to work and over-consume.
-Live to experience conciousness and all that it brings with it.
-Humanity is seemingly unable to escape the montonous routine of work eat sleep, and that is one of the driving factors in which society will inevitably become more and more jaded as the years grow.
+To continue to evolve, like everything else that exists on this plane.
+I know for certain that living to work and suffer is not the meaning of life at all.
+Besides doing what you need to do to survive and following personal passions, working should not be a main priority for a person's entire life, only for them to retire for max 10-20 years and die.
+As much as you can, don’t live just to work for money and over-consume in the aim to fill the void we try to fill with meaning.
+Live to experience your consciousness and all that it brings with it.
+Humanity is seemingly unable to escape the monotonous capitalistic routine of work eat sleep and self punish, and that is one of the driving factors in which society will inevitably become more and more jaded as the years grow.
 The meaning of life to me is to be conscious, to fully experience everything you encounter no matter if it is good or bad, to dedicate yourself to the development and cultivation of who you are.
 To live until you no longer need to.

 SUICIDE

-If one believes their life is to be ended by their own hand, they should be allowed to follow through with that.
-If someone is living a life in which they cannot bare any longer, and they do not wish to accept help from others or to put effort toward possibly improving their own life, let them find release.
-Feeling so much pain to the point of wanting to self-immolate very much outweighs any kind of positive experience a person could have, and it is cruel to allow someone to live for longer than they desire.
+If one believes their life is to be ended by their own hand, they should be allowed to follow through with that decision.
+If someone is living a life in which they cannot bare any longer, and they do not see a future in which their situation could possibly improve, nor wish to accept help or perspective from others, they should be allowed to find release.
+Feeling so much pain and discomfort to the point of wanting to self-immolate very much outweighs any kind of positive experience a person could have, and it is cruel to force someone to live for longer than they desire.
 You see a dying animal on the side of the desolate highway, you attempt to help it.
-The wound has become too cavernous and rotten to survive and it is too far from help, and you allow it to die peacefully.
-Emotional wounds are just as fatal as physical wounds, and can often result in the same level of pain.
-Forcing an animal to live through the pain of a fatal wound is inhumane, and is beyond your control as death will soon succumb it either way.
-You provide it love, care and a safe place for it in the final moments to gracefully dissolve into the fatal grasp it's already in.
-Of course it hurts for someone close to you to die, especially by their own hand, but it is their life and therefore their choice in what will happen.
-You can always get them help, or they could seek it out themselves, but it is entirely up to the individual to accept or pursue that.
-If they are fully aware of what will happen afterward, who the action will effect, what they are losing in the persuit of death and are not detached from reality completely, then let people do what they please with their brief existence.
+The wound has become too cavernous and rotten to survive and it is too far gone to help, you allow it to die peacefully, knowing it is loved.
+Emotional wounds are just as fatal as physical wounds, and can often result in the same level of pain especially if unaddressed or reinforced by life experiences.
+Forcing an animal to live through the pain of a fatal wound is inhumane, and is beyond control as death will soon succumb it.
+You provide love, care and a safe place for it in the final moments to gracefully dissolve into the fatal grasp it's already in.
+It hurts for someone close to you to die, especially by their own hand.
+But it is their life and therefore their choice in what will happen in that lifetime.
+You can always get them help, or they could seek it out themselves, but it is entirely up to the individual themselves to accept or pursue that.
+If they are fully aware of what will happen afterward, who the action will effect, what they are losing in the pursuit of death and are not detached from reality completely, then let people do what they want with their brief existence.
 Even if it may hurt the people around them.
-Self interest is the main drive in the action of human beings, and if the discomfort of an existence unwanted outweights all possible pleasure or hope, that instinct will prevail.
+Pain is transformative.
+Self interest is the main drive in the action of human beings, and if the discomfort of an existence unwanted outweighs all possible pleasure or hope, that instinct will prevail.
 Be assured that they will as a result be at greater peace by falling into the arms of eternity, after a lifetime of great discomfort and pain.
-And death is not the end.
+Death is not the end.
 Life is painful, life is difficult, life is unfair.
-Being a human being is exhausting.
+Being a human being can be extremely exhausting.
 If one feels misplaced, in pain or unhappy in their body, one must be allowed to have the option to leave.
 I will always stand by that.
 No one asks to be alive.
-No one asks to suffer.
+No one asks to suffer as a result of being alive.
+Death is a human right just as much as life is.

-I will add that, if anyone you know is in grasp of suicidal ideation or mental health struggles, please consistently check on them.
+I will add, if anyone you know is in grasp of suicidal ideation or mental health struggles, please consistently check on them.
 Be there to comfort them.
-Always be sure to let them know how much they are valued and loved.
+Please assure them how much they are valued and loved.
 Attempt to make plans with them, something for them to look forward to.
 Tell them of things you encounter that remind you of them.
 Simple words of genuine meaning always makes a world of difference.
 Love cannot always save, but love will always lessen pain.
 We must all try to lessen eachothers pain while we are here.
-If you yourself are struggling, please try to seek the help that you need (this doesn't always mean medication and mental health services, as they can be quite useless and careless, but more in a sense of finding someone to confide in and a place where you can be cared for, to be lifted of the burdens of life for a while).
+Suicide is often a closed world in the mind with it’s own reasoning that is logical to the individual, but you can always slip through the gaps in the logic and make them feel less isolated.
+If you yourself are struggling, if you have the strength to, please try to seek the help that you need (I don’t say this in the condescending “seek help” way that lacks emotional depth, as I am a failed suicide myself and know that doesn’t always help, and this doesn't always mean the impersonal suggestion of medication and mental health services, which is so often suggested by those who don't know what else to say.
+Mental health issues are inevitable in a society structured this way.
+But more in a sense of finding someone to safely confide in and a place where you can be cared for, to be lifted of the burdens of life for a while).
 Life is worth living through the whole journey, despite it's cruelty.
-There is so much more to this life than what they say there is.
-Seek the people who you love and who love you, the people who align with your truest self.
+There is so much more to this life than what they say there is, the system we have be thrown into.
+The chasms you are in will always be surrounded by mountains.
+Try to seek people who align with your truest self.
 You are not a burden.
 If you have no one you feel you can confide in, or you simply just need a friend, you are welcome to message me through any of the platforms I've listed through-out this website.
 This life often feels cold, lonely and confusing, so traversing it alone can feel incredibly isolating and frustrating, especially if you are someone who is very perceptive and sensitive to it.
-You do not have to fight through it all on your own.
+Your sensitivity to the reality of the world is not your weakness, but your strength.
+You have the power of your perception and you are in tune with it.
+That is a good thing.
+But you do not have to fight through the pain of that all on your own.
 There is always hope for you, and your fate is never fixed.
 There is so much more for you here beyond the depths of the pain you have felt.
 There is so much more here for people like us.
 You only have to seek it, reach out and reach far, and soon it will come to you.
 You have much more to learn and to see, hold out as much as you can bare.
-Each day is a temporary experience, each feeling is temporary before it falls back into the background of thought, but the decision cannot be taken back.
-Please fully examine your situation before making any final calls abd you may find that your answer does not lie with expediting death.
+Each day is a temporary experience, each feeling is temporary before it falls back into the background of thought, but a decision cannot be taken back.
+Please fully examine your situation rationally, beyond the conclusions of that beckoning voice, before making any final calls.
+You may find that your answer does not lie with expediting death, but to find a way to be reborn.

 TECHNOLOGY

-Yes, I'm about to go all Ted Kazcynski on you (RIP).
+Yes, I'm about to go all Ted K on you (RIP).
 Technology has been an active participant in many aspects of the degradation of society.
-In this statement, I not only include the internet as a whole but also the technologies we use to oppress and control our overall environment.
+In this statement, I not only include the capitalization of the internet as a whole but also the capitalistic technologies we use to oppress and control our overall environment.

-It's delusional to ignore the environmental impact technology has.
+It's delusional to ignore the environmental impact capitalistic technology has.
 Almost every single aspect is creating greenhouse gas emissions and total destruction to the natural world.
-Day by day Mother Earth is gored, losing parts of herself from deforestation and is slowly rotting away in persuit of governmental control and company profit.
+Day by day Mother Earth is gored, losing parts of herself from deforestation, suffocating under the weight of our trash, and is slowly rotting away in pursuit of governmental control, shareholder and company profits over the real weighted needs of humanity and healthy maintenance of the earth.

-The problem of total reliance on technology as a society increases as we continue to shop online, replace physical media for digital media (of course the mass production of physical media is also a problem, but digitalizing everything is one way to lose mass amounts of data, be unable to own the media that we pay for and contributes to our carbon footprints), put our money into banks / pay for all of our items via smartphone, pay for subscriptions for addictive online entertainment, move work and schooling into digital environments, and bestowing any other task we could possibly do physically to some other mode of technology, inturn directly harming our independence.
-I just wonder how we will adapt if any facet or all of it happened to stop working one day, after we've digitized most forms of interaction and societal function.
+The problem of total reliance on technology as a society becomes readily apparent as we continue to shop mostly online, replace physical media for digital media (of course the mass production of physical media is also a problem, but digitalizing everything is one way to lose mass amounts of data, be unable to own the media that we pay for and contributes to our carbon footprints, whereas physical media can be recycled), becoming more and more cashless, move work and schooling into digital environments, and on top of it all, bestowing any other task we could possibly do physically and intentionally upon some other mode of technology (or AI), in turn directly harming our independence and the true awareness of our own actions.
+I just wonder how we will adapt if any facet of it happened to stop working one day, after we've digitized most forms of interaction and societal function.
+A major collapse is incoming, either socially or environmentally when we simply cannot continue this way without killing ourselves.

-In general, technology has worsened the quality of all of our interpersonal relationships.
+In general, technology has worsened the quality of our interpersonal relationships.
 This not only includes the unfortunately horrific state of online dating apps, but also the disconnect of inner community as a whole.
-Most conversations and interactions with friends, partners and family are all often filtered through technology / social media.
-This is a cause for miscommunication, the devaluing of genuinely meaningful interactions, growing self-centeredness and anti-social behaviours among others.
-It is increasingly difficult to socialize in general, everyone is slowly losing their abilities due to years of social media dependence.
+Most conversations and interactions with friends, partners, family and even strangers are all often filtered through social media.
+This is a cause for the depersonalization of genuinely meaningful interactions, growing self-centeredness and anti-social behaviors among others.
+It’s like a wall of glass has been put up between us.
+It is increasingly difficult to socialize in general, everyone is slowly losing their ability to communicate healthily and confidently due to years of social media dependence.

-Technology also adds to environmental decay through excessive production and consumerism, as I previously mentioned, online shopping.
-The advent of being able to shop for absolutely everything online, being constantly promoted different products and having ceaseless access to anything a human being could possibly want (but often never need), results in willpower being defeated and money being wasted.
+Industrialized/capitalistic technology also adds to environmental decay through excessive production and consumerism and as I previously mentioned, online shopping.
+The advent of being able to shop for absolutely everything online, being constantly promoted different products and having ceaseless access to anything a human being could possibly want (but often never need), results in willpower being defeated, money being wasted and landfills piling toward the heavens.
 This obviously leads to the over-consumption of unneeded products, the over-production of unneeded products and an easily attained addiction to the dopamine release that follows.
 I have been guilty of this in the past.
-Buying and producing excess of what we don't truly need (and will often eventually throw out within a year), will in turn absolutely destroy the planet, as it evidently already has.
-Allowing ourselves to be force-fed advertisements and exchanging money for a quick dopamine fix keeps up this supply / demand system, all secretly produced by slave labour in foreign countries (which makes this fact easier to ignore, because trends and superficial appearances are apparently more important).
+Buying and producing excess of what we don't truly need (and will often eventually throw out within a year), will absolutely destroy the planet, as it evidently already has.
+Allowing ourselves to be force-fed advertisements and exchanging money for a quick dopamine fix and a fleeting feeling of identity contributes to the upkeep of this supply/demand system, all secretly produced by slave labor in foreign countries (which makes this fact easier to ignore due to distance).
 We pay for blood-soaked commodities and litter the planet with the remains.

-I pray that society will soon realise the future implications of total reliance on technology, and majority of it's usage will be ceased in the ways that matter, so we can be given a second chance to be freed from the fate of our own inventions.
-There was once a time (around the 90's - early 00's) where we used technology healthily and appropriately, where we used it only when we needed it and had separate devices for each intention, where we weren't so fatally binded to it as we are now.
-Our subconscious disconnect to the world and it's inhabitants is the fault of technology and our intense need for control and power through using it.
-The more control we have gained, the further we have distanced ourselves from our outer reality / environment and refocused our aim upon placing ourselves above it superficially, all in vain.
-Technology that is created outside of ourselves is a holographic reflection of ourselves.
-Electrical pulses, wires connecting everything, visualization, memory, processor, power supply.
-We should be developing technology in a way that continues to reflect us, not fantasies of ‘something greater’ when we clearly cannot live up to that unnatural standard ourselves.
-Destroy everything that is not obsolete.
+I pray that society will soon realize the future implications of total reliance on technology, and majority of it's usage will be ceased in the ways that are the most detrimental, so we can be given a second chance to be freed from the fate of our own unscaleable inventions.
+There was once a time where we used our technology healthily and appropriately, at a much smaller and local scale where we got what we needed when we needed it and was carefully weighed with the needs of humanity and reciprocity with the earth.
+Where we weren't so fatally binded to it as we are now.
+We have lost that reciprocity.
+Our subconscious disconnect to the world and it's inhabitants is a major fault of large scale technology and our intense need for control and power through using it.
+The more control we have gained, the further we have distanced ourselves from our outer reality / environment and refocused our aim upon placing ourselves above it superficially, all in vain, because we are the ones who will always rely on the gifts it selflessly gives.
+We are nothing without our outer reality.
+We should be developing technology in a way that continues to reflect us and our true needs, not fantasies of ‘something greater’, we clearly cannot live up to that unnatural standard without killing the world with our selfish hands.
+Destroy everything that destroys more than it consciously produces.

 "how to stop being terminally online" | "design for an entrance to the internet;" | dark patterns | "going dark: the beauty of text"